landelare/ue5coro/Docs/Coroutine.md

 In this case, attempt to move the co_await to a different point in time, use an async equivalent to the affected latent awaiter, if available, or change the coroutine's execution mode to latent.
+Failing to do so might result in undefined behavior.

 Most of the memory associated with a coroutine is freed when control leaves the coroutine body, either explicitly via co_return, or implicitly, by falling off